There comes a time for all types of online businesses when they need to get serious about email marketing.

-Both GetResponse and ConvertKit have well-developed page builders to help you design and deploy a signup form.
-Let's take a closer look.
+Both GetResponse & ConvertKit have well-developed page builders to help you design and deploy a signup form.
+Let’s take a closer look.

-GetResponse has a comprehensive editor for designing and building forms and landing pages.
+GetResponse has a comprehensive form builder and design tools for building forms and landing pages.

 They also offer a bunch of different templates categories, with designs to meet specific business needs, including:

 - Order forms